JavLG/JavLG/README.md

 <img src="https://i.pinimg.com/originals/7a/49/f8/7a49f815262d7cbd313c80936d0a02ba.gif" width="80px" align="right">

-I'm a Senior Frontend Engineer at SCG Growth Partners 🇮🇪, living in Valencia, Spain.
+I'm a DevOps Applications Engineer at Nationale Nederlanden 🇳🇱, living in Valencia 🇪🇸.
 In my free time, I focus on personal projects and investigate new libraries and tech stacks to satiate my love for Technology.
 Apart from coding, I'm an active key user of one of the biggest Discord Partner communities for Spanish-talking Developers.